pycage/shellfish/doc/Main.md

 ### April 2023
 * The method {@link html.DavFS.write} now takes an optional progress callback function for monitoring the upload progress.
+* The new element {@link ui.MenuExpander} provides an expandable menu item with sub items.

 ### March 2023
 * Performance optimizations.